PenHsuanWang/stock-analyzer-ui/README.md

 ```

 Open a browser and navigate to `http://localhost:3000`.
 You should be able to see the application's homepage.
 Proceed to the stock information query page, enter the stock code and date range, then click the search button.
 After a brief wait, you should be able to see the stock chart information at the bottom of the page.
+---

+## 🆕 Recent Updates (Feature Branch: ui-ux-improvements)

+### New Unified Technical Analysis Page
+A new comprehensive analysis page is now available that combines pattern recognition with technical indicators!

+**Access:** Sidebar → Group B → 🎯 Technical Analysis (Unified)

+**Features:**
+- 📈 Candlestick charts with pattern markers
+- 📊 Volume analysis
+- 📉 MACD indicator (with signal line and histogram)
+- 📈 RSI indicator (with overbought/oversold zones)
+- 📈 Moving averages (MA_5, MA_20, etc.)
+- 🎯 Pattern filtering (Select All/Clear)
+- ✅ Multiple companies support (each gets separate chart)

+### UI/UX Improvements
+The Pattern Analysis page has been enhanced with:
+- Modern purple gradient design
+- Loading states and error handling
+- Responsive design (mobile/tablet/desktop)
+- Select All/Clear for pattern filtering

+### Documentation
+See `FINAL_SUMMARY.md` for complete details on all improvements.

+---